Skip to content

 print(f"multi[{i1}][{i2}]={multi[i1][i2]}")

-# display on one line
+# one-line display

 print(f"multi={multi}")

-# Multidimensional dictionaries
+# multidimensional dictionaries

 # initialization

-multi = {"zero": [0, 1], "one": [10, 11, 12, 13], "two": [20, 21, 22, 23, 24]}
+multi = {"zéro": [0, 1], "un": [10, 11, 12, 13], "deux": [20, 21, 22, 23, 24]}

-# iteration
+# route

-for (key, value) in multi.items():
+for (clé, valeur) in multi.items():

-for i2 in range(len(value)):
+for i2 in range(len(valeur)):

-# display on one line
+# one-line display

 print(f"multi={multi}")